 Sadly, all many people get to know about the 100 Australians reported missing every day are their vital statistics.

-MPAN wanted to give families of missing Australians the chance to share more about them, so nine families were paired with acclaimed authors and artists who generously donated their time and talent to write short stories about and create original artworks for their missing loved ones.
-Excerpts from the stories were amalgamated into the artworks and installed in locations where they were last seen.
-Some examples can be seen below.
+We wanted to give families the chance to share more about them in an effort to engage the public and reignite the search.
+In 2016, nine families were paired with acclaimed authors and artists who generously donated their time and talent to write short stories about and create original artworks for their missing loved ones.
+Excerpts from the stories were incorporated into the artworks and installed in the locations where they were last seen.

-The full stories with the artworks have been published in a beautifully designed hardcover book.
-Please consider purchasing a copy here or at a location listed below, so that we can continue to humanise missing people and continue their unfinished stories.
+In 2017, based on the response, the full stories (along with the artworks) were published in a beautifully designed hardcover book that was stocked in a number of renowned bookstores across Australia.
+Grab yourself a copy here, so that we can continue to humanise missing people and continue their unfinished stories.